Grevillea pauciflora

+Description

-DescriptionGrevillea pauciflora is an erect to straggly or spreading shrub that typically grows to a height of 0.2–2 m.
+Grevillea pauciflora is an erect to straggly or spreading shrub that typically grows to a height of 0.2–2 m.
 Its leaves are linear or narrowly wedge-shaped to egg-shaped with the narrower end towards the base, mostly 20–50 mm long and 2.5–8 mm wide with the edges turned down or rolled, the lower surface sometimes silky hairy.
 The flowers are arranged singly or in groups of up to four, sometimes to ten, on the ends of branches or in leaf axils on a rachis 0.2–1.5 mm long.
 The flowers are red or orange with a red or orange style, the pistil 7–10.5 mm long.
 Flowering time varies with subspecies and the fruit is a glabrous, elliptic follicle 10–14 mm long.